MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-reactivate-deactivate-license-server.md

     > Your e-mail address is required if you are using the Internet method.
 1. Select Finish.

 When you deactivate a license server, you can't license other client computers from this server until the license server is reactivated.
+You're prompted to reactivate the license server when its registration expires.